Best 24 Books for Recruiters and HR Managers to Read in 2022

 The name says it all but what we find really intriguing about the book is that it offers low- to no-cost rewards and is fitting for freelancers, international employees, millennials, and remote workers.
 Written almost 10 years ago, this book can still bring some new ideas to the table.

 Today employees change their employees so often and it costs so much to find a replacement.
 The authors prepared 26 bulletproof strategies for employee retention that are less costly.
 It is easy to get through the book, the advice is based on the big survey, and all strategies do not require a monetary investment.

 This book is for Human Resources professionals who struggle with building the company culture.
 It will help you to build the culture from scratch, pull apart the existing toxic environment, learn the best practices and the worst.
-Three parts will teach you to create the feeling of safety, a room for vulnerability, and formulating the purpose.
+Three parts will teach you to create the feeling of safety, a room for vulnerability, and formulate the purpose.

-Patty McCord deserves a title of the rule breaker: she strives for radical honesty rather than empty appreciation, teaches how to say goodbye to unfitting employees easily, and motivates with work, not coffee and annual gym membership.
+Patty McCord deserves the title of the rule breaker: she strives for radical honesty rather than empty appreciation, teaches how to say goodbye to unfitting employees easily, and motivates with work, not coffee and annual gym membership.
 McCord says goodbye to annual performance reviews but offers tested advice on how to create a more efficient team instead.

 Books to Inspire Your Workplace Culture

 The authors are Amazon executives and they give an insider overview of Amazon’s corporate culture and leadership principles.
 You will learn their best practices and learn about what other companies do to build better teams.